gideon-ogunbanjo/SentinelAI/README.md

 ### Model Performance

 The model's performance was evaluated using accuracy, precision, recall, and F1-score.
-The model achieved an accuracy of 99.9%, a precision of 0.975, a recall of 0.795, and an F1-score of 0.877.
+The model achieved an accuracy of 99.9%, a precision of 0.975, a recall of 0.795, an F1-score of 0.877, and a Matthews correlation coefficient of 0.86.

 ### Conclusion